-Employers in Puerto Rico are subject to the taxes imposed by the Federal Insurance Contribution Act (FICA) (Social Security and Medicare taxes) and the Federal Unemployment Tax Act (FUTA).
+Employers in Puerto Rico are subject to the taxes imposed by the Federal Insurance Contributions Act (FICA) (Social Security and Medicare taxes) and the Federal Unemployment Tax Act (FUTA).
 An employer is a person or organization for whom a worker performs services as an employee.
 As an employer you are required to withhold, report and pay employment taxes on wages paid.

 FICA taxes are used to finance the Social Security and Medicare systems.
-FICA taxes consist of two components: the social security tax and the Medicare tax.
+FICA taxes consist of two components: the Social Security tax and the Medicare tax.
 You must withhold the employee portion of FICA taxes from your employees' wages and contribute the employer portion of FICA tax.
-The current tax rate for social security is 6.2% for the employer and 6.2% for the employee, or 12.4% total.
+The current tax rate for Social Security is 6.2% for the employer and 6.2% for the employee, or 12.4% total.
 The current rate for Medicare is 1.45% for the employer and 1.45% for the employee, or 2.9% total.

-The forms used by employers in Puerto Rico to report the social security and Medicare taxes are: Form 941-PR (PDF), Form 943-PR (PDF), Form 944 (PDF) or Form 944(SP) (PDF), and Anexo H-PR (Formulario 1040-PR) (PDF) for household employers.
+The forms used by employers in Puerto Rico to report the Social Security and Medicare taxes are: Form 941-PR (PDF), Form 943-PR (PDF), Form 944 (PDF) or Form 944(SP) (PDF), and Anexo H-PR (Formulario 1040-PR) (PDF) for household employers.
 In addition, the forms used by employers in Puerto Rico to make corrections to employment taxes are: Form 941-X (PR) (PDF), Form 943-X (PR) (PDF), Form 944-X (PDF), Form 944-X (SP) (PDF), Form 944-X (PR) (PDF), and amended Anexo H-PR (Formulario 1040-PR) (PDF).

-If you are not an agricultural employer, you may be eligible to file annual Form 944 (or Form 944(SP), the Spanish language equivalent of Form 944).
+If you are not an agricultural employer, you may be eligible to file annual Form 944 (or Form 944(SP), the Spanish version of Form 944).
 The Form 944 is filed annually and is due by January 31 after the end of the calendar year.
 Employers that have an estimated employment tax liability of $1,000 or less for the entire calendar year are eligible to file an annual Form 944.